Professional Grilled Prime Rib - perfect everytime.

 • 1 inverted rib rack (optional)

-• 1 remote temperature meter with heat-proof probe (optional)
+• 1 remote temperature meter with heat-proof probe (optional and recommended)

 Step 1: